Request A Free Consultation

 Loss of limb Injuries are defined as any loss of an arm or leg, in whole or in part, due to trauma, infection, diabetes, heart disease, cancer, or any number of other causes.
 In rare cases, individuals are also born without a limb.
 The number of individuals who have suffered from limb loss is projected to double by the year 2050, mostly due to diabetes.
 If you or a family member unfortunately loses a limb because of any of the above-listed reasons, contact an Estey & Bomberger, LLP San Diego loss of limb injury attorney for a free legal consultation.

-Causes of Limb Loss
+Causes of Amputation and Limb Loss

 Vascular Disease: Accounting for 54% of all amputations each year, vascular disease can include diabetes, heart disease, certain types of infections, and more.
 In most cases, these amputations are medically appropriate and non-negligent.